Geography and the Environment

 Apply online at ufv.ca/admissions/admissions/apply.

-Subject to the assessment described above, students will be considered for admission to the certificate program on a first-come, first-served basis.
+Subject to the assessment described above, students will be considered for admission to the program on a first-come, first-served basis.

 See the Fees and Other Costs section.
-In addition to the tuition and any ancillary costs that normally apply to credit courses taken at UFV, students should expect some incidental certificate-specific expenses for transportation to and from field sites, waterproof notebooks, per diem, etc.
+In addition to the tuition and any ancillary costs that normally apply to credit courses taken at UFV, students should expect some incidental program-specific expenses for transportation to and from field sites, waterproof notebooks, per diem, etc.

-The certificate is normally started towards the end of the early Summer session, but delivery is condensed into four weeks, with the remainder of the late Summer session used by students for completion of assignments.
-Each component course is led by a separate faculty member (or members), but they will typically alternate with each other over the course of the certificate, and there will be some instances where days are shared.
+The associate certificate is normally started towards the end of the early Summer session, but delivery is condensed into four weeks, with the remainder of the late Summer session used by students for completion of assignments.
+Each component course is led by a separate faculty member (or members), but they will typically alternate with each other over the course of the program, and there will be some instances where days are shared.
 Schedules will be adjusted as required to facilitate practicum work, guest speaker appearances, visits to field sites, etc. The three constituent courses are as follows:

 This course offers students an account and analysis of how film and historical writing have been used to make the invisible (the heritage and land use of First Nations) visible (films and texts created to reveal and explain Indigenous peoples' relationship to their lands and cultures).
 By critically evaluating film and text, students will learn about the challenges of land claims research, and how to enhance research methodologies developed to advance land rights and land claims processes in Canada and other parts of the world.
 The focus will be on the place of creative work in research.